 Google Ads Extensions for Business

-    Google Ads include extensions that all you to customize your ads for your business.
+Google Ads include extensions that allow you to customize your ads for your business.
 Depending on your business, products, offer, and if you are looking to drive prospects to a physical location, your extension use will differ.
 The key is to understand what the key options are and how to use them.
 That is exactly what we are going to cover here.

 Google Ads Foundation

 Before we get into the different types of extensions, let’s quickly touch on the foundation of Google Ads in search.
 Google Ads consist of two headlines and two description lines.
 The purpose of the headline is to show that your ad is relevant to what your prospect is searching for.
 The purpose of description lines is to communicate your key benefits, differentiation, and offer.

 Extensions allow you to expand your ads with additional information, which takes up more space in the search results, while giving people more reasons to choose your business.
 Below, we will walk you through the different types of extensions.

 Sitelink extensions allow you to add short call-outs that take prospects to different pages of your Website.
 The sitelink extensions are located in the bottom line of the ad and are in blue to show that they are clickable links as you can see.

 Sitelink extensions can be used to drive prospects to your product pages, contact us page, or even to an offer, such as booking an appointment or downloading an ebook.